MooersLab/biological-crystallography-voice-in/README.md

 ### Test the commands
 Like other forms of computer code, test the Voice In commands to ensure you get the intended effect.
 The speed with which you vocalize a command has a significant impact.
-You may have to verbalize the command at high speed to avoid inserting just the first word rather than the entire command.
+You may have to verbalize the command quickly to avoid inserting just the first word rather than the entire command.

 ## Contributions are welcome
 This project can benefit all biological crystallographers.